mepho9/blue-wallet-chrome-extension/README.md

-# Blue Wallet – Chrome Extension for Ethereum (Sepolia Testnet)
+# Blue Wallet – Chrome Extension for Ethereum

 A lightweight Ethereum wallet built as a Chrome extension using **ethers.js** and the Sepolia testnet.
 Create, store, and manage Ethereum wallets directly from your browser.